1945 Pacific typhoon season: Tropical Storm Marge

 A tropical storm was tracked on November 1 to the northwest of the Marianas.
 It moved to the west, before making landfall on Tayabas (now Quezon) in the Philippines.
-It was last noted on November 4 over Aurora.
+It was last noted on November 4 over modern-day Aurora Province.
 The damage is unknown.

 Tropical Storm Yvonne

+Yvonne existed from November 14 to November 17.

 Typhoon Nora

-Typhoon Nora formed on November 22nd, 1945, and began to move towards the Philippines.
+Typhoon Nora formed on November 22, 1945, and began to move towards the Philippines.
 It became a typhoon and a category 1 equivalent storm on the SSHWS scale.
 The slow-moving storm moved towards the Philippines, but it turned northeast at the last moment, moving over colder waters and dissipating.